Fundamentals¶

 and internally the system will optimize for speed.

-query is always required, ideally it should be the most used query.
+The base query is always required, ideally it should be the most used query.

 It reflects the Cassandra table, while the remaining queries are